Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 Changing Your Name for No Good Reason

 Rebranding may include a name change but should only do so if necessary.
 Any negative publicity that is beyond your control or merging with another practice may require a name change.
-You should keep in mind that changing your practice name frivolously means you will be giving up any name recognition you had acquired.
+You should keep in mind that changing your practice name frivolously means you will be giving up any name recognition you have acquired.
 In most cases, rebranding involves keeping the same name and changing the branding around it.

 Sacrificing Simplicity to Appear More Interesting